anitamezzetti/EPFL_Data_science_in_practice/README.md

-# EPFL---Data-science-in-practice-
+# EPFL Data science in practice
-This repository contains all notebooks done throughout the course Data science in practice at EPFL in Spring 2020.
+This repository contains all notebooks done throughout the course Data science in practice at EPFL (MGT-415) in Spring 2020.

 There are 4 folders: one for each problem set and one for the project.